ncatlab/nlab-content/pages/8/3/3/8/18338/content.md

 * table of contents
 {:toc}

-## Idea
+## Ideas and intuitive introduction

-Roughly, the term _unnatural isomorphism_ is born of a wish to speak about situations in which things appear very similar, but the similarity is less compelling than in other known situations.
-Category theory is useful in analysing and systematizing the underlying reasons.
-Understanding situations of unnatural isomorphism can help to better appreciate [[natural isomorphism]]s, in particular, to appreciate that---contrary to what the adjective _natural_ may suggest---many isomorphisms that occur in nature are in fact _not_ natural in the technical sense, the latter therefore being particularly valuable structures.
+The term _unnatural isomorphism_ is born of a wish to speak about things which appear very similar, but the similarity is less compelling than in other situations.
+Then, [[category theory]] is useful in analysing and systematizing the underlying reasons.
+Understanding situations of unnatural isomorphism can help to better appreciate [[natural isomorphism]]s, in particular, to appreciate that---contrary to what the adjective _natural_ may suggest---many isomorphisms that occur in nature are not natural in the technical sense, while many others are, and the natural ones are particularly efficient to work with.

+Intuitively, image you analyze two methods of manu$F$acturing certain $O'$bjects.
+Suppose you are only interested in some fixed sense of _(a)l$i$keness_ of the these $O'$bjects.
+Now you would like to compare manu$F_0$acturing the $O'$bjects one way with manu$F_1$acturing the $O'$bjects another way.

+Imagine also that, from the same input, both manu$F_i$acturing-styles always produce two $O'$bjects which look al$i$ke, though not necessarily _identical_.
+Then, in a (your) sense, manu$F_0$acturing one way is the same as manu$F_1$acturing the other way.
+But you may still find the two ways essentially different, without being able to say why.
+Now category theory can help.
+In a sense, you have only compared $F_0$ and $F_1$ pointwise---statically---on the level of $0$-cells.
+You might find it useful to compare $F_0$ and $F_1$ dynamically, too, and then the two manu$F-i$acturing-styles may suddenly be patently different.
+To discuss this mathematically, you have to fix a _notion of change_ within the world where your _raw_ $O$bjects are coming from, in other words, fix a _category_ that your $O$bjects are coming from.

-## Nomenclature
+## Terminology

-The term _unnatural_ is not to be taken in an judgemental sense, nor as suggesting this kind of isomorphism would occur _rarely_: the term is rather modelled on the standard term [[natural isomorphism]], which in turn is used for traditional reasons, cf. [EilenbergMac Lane45](#EilenbergMacLane45)
+The term _unnatural_ is not to be taken in a judgemental sense, nor as suggesting this kind of isomorphism would occur _rarely_.
+The term is rather modelled on a standard term, [[natural isomorphism]], which in turn is used for traditional reasons, cf. [EilenbergMac Lane45](#EilenbergMacLane45).

-One can distinguish between _an_ unnatural isomorphism, which is an additional _structure_ added to two functors, and _being_ unnaturally isomorphic, which is a property that a pair of functors may or may not have.

-In [Brandenburg2013](#Brandenburg2013), _pointwise isomorphic_ is being recommended as a synonym, which is indeed a more descriptive, neutral and systematic term.
-Another alternative term would be _statically isomorphic_: intuitively, two functors are unnaturally isomorphic they always (produce things which) look isomorphic---as long as you do not move in the source-category.
+In [Brandenburg2013](#Brandenburg2013), _pointwise isomorphic_ is being recommended as a synonym, which is a more descriptive, neutral and systematic term.
+Another evocative term would be _statically isomorphic_: intuitively, two functors are unnaturally isomorphic they always (produce things which) look isomorphic---as long as you do not move in the source-category.

-Two functors $F_0,F_1\colon \mathcal{C}\rightarrow\mathcal{D}$ are unnaturally isomorphic if they have similar effect in a certain sense, but $F_0$ and $F_1$ are not [[isomorphic functors]], that is, are not isomorphic objects in the [[functor category]] $[\mathcal{C},\mathcal{D}]$, equivalently, there does not exist any [[natural isomorphism]] between them.
 ### Descriptions of the usage

 #### Non-example

-A kind of _non_-example is the use of the term _unnatural isomorphism_ in Section 1.1 of [Strickland](#Strickland1998); there, the author presumably refers to nothing else than that there are as many isomorphisms between two finite fields of the same cardinality as there are field automorphisms of a finite field of that size, none of them meaningfully distinguished.
+A kind of _non_-example is the use of the term _unnatural isomorphism_ in Section 1.1 of [Strickland](#Strickland1998); there, the term presumably refers to nothing else than there being as many isomorphisms between two finite fields of the same cardinality as there are field automorphisms of a finite field of that size, none of them meaningfully distinguished.
 This is the use of _unnatural_ as a synonym for _non-canonical_, which this article is _not_ about.

-#### Examples.

-##### An indirect example
+##### An indirect example of the  usage

 There is a widespread usage "naturally isomorphic functors", somewhat pleonastic since [[isomorphic functors]] are usually assumed to be naturally isomorphic by default.
-This shows an awareness of, and a wish to guard against. the possibility of functors not being naturally isomorphic.
+This shows an awareness of, and a wish to guard against, the possibility of functors not being naturally isomorphic.

 ##### A mathematical discussion